CHINA QUALITY INSPECTION

 Never trust your supplier.
-I am not talking about the sales representative of the factory.
+I am not talking about the sales representative of the factory and I also don’t mean this in a negative way.
 I am talking about the factory workers, the QA manager on duty and down the hierarchy.
 They might have a bad day or the factory manager decides to rush an order (remember many factories are being closed right now so I attribute these issues to that).

 Have an inspection, evaluate the problems and release shipments if these are minor mistakes.
 I often release shipments even if the inspection is “fail” when there are minor issues.
 However in critical cases, demand re-work & re-inspections until its fixed.
 Otherwise the supplier doesn’t see his money.
 Another good point to never pay more than 30% downpayment.

 To see what I mean when I say critical issues here are some images from the inspection:

 The supplier just switched screws that were cheaper without my approval!